 This datapoint indicates the percentage of long-term patients which are suffering from pressure ulcers .
 We factor in this statistic in computing our nursing grades.

 In Glenaire, 3.84% of Patients had Serious Falls

 This tells you the percent of residents that have had a major fall.
 Falls leading to severe injuries are routinely the result of lower quality nursing care.
 Closer supervision minimizes the number of major falls sustained by residents in a nursing home.

 Minimizes Urinary Tract Infections

-This indicates the percentage of residents who suffered from a urinary tract infection.
-These infections are sometimes linked to poorer hygiene.
+This tells you the percentage of patients who sustained a urinary tract infection.
+These infections may be linked to poorer hygiene.

 Appropriately Uses Anti-Psychotic Medication

 In Glenaire, 12.15% of Patients use Anti-Psychotic Medication

 This tells you the percentage of patients given antipsychotic drugs.
 Antipsychotic drugs are given to residents for a variety of conditions, including cognitive disorders.
 Tragically, in limited cases, excessive reliance on these medications may mean that a facility is using these drugs to control patient behavior.